Abisoyesam/Deep-Learning-With-TensorFlow/04 - Convolutional Neural Network/README.md

 ## Non CNN model on image data

 Creating a model to replicate the Tensorflow Playground model will work; but, the model will not perform well.
 It may be guessing (i.e) ~ 50% model or validation accuracy.

+You can add extra hidden layers and increase the neurons.
+This would help the model to have more trainable params, thereby increasing the accuracy of the model.
+Nonetheless, CNN is still better than non CNN model fitted with image data.